alvarotrigo/Front-end--jQuery--CSS-/README.md

 README:

 Floating window with tabs.
 (CSS + jQuery)
-You can see it running in here: http://alvarotrigo.com/blog/demos/floatingWindowTabs.php
+You can see the "one file version" running in here: http://alvarotrigo.com/blog/demos/floatingWindowTabs.php